Lung Cancer Overview

 Lung Cancer Diagnosis

 People who have never smoked may also want to consider being tested if they feel as if they are at risk for lung cancer.
 You can discuss your risk with your physician and decide what is best for you.
 There are a variety of different tests that your physician may recommend.
-A CT scan can show any small lesions that are in the lungs.
+A computerized tomography (CT) scan can show any small lesions that are in the lungs.
 An x-ray may be used to see a mass or nodules.
 If you can cough up mucus, then your physician may be able to exam the mucus under the microscope to see if there are lung cancer cells.
 A tissue sample may need to be collected.
 This can be through a bronchoscopy or through a true biopsy.
 After a diagnosis has been confirmed, your physician will work to decide to what extent your cancer is.

 Lung Cancer Treatment